It’s the Summer Holidays!

 I know this sounds weird, but it’s a great tip.
 It’s not always best to fill your frame with a person.
 Allowing a lot of space around your subject gives the image room to ‘breathe’ as well as giving context to what your subjects are doing and the view they may be looking out onto.

 I hope these tips help and you feel better equipped to get some great pictures of your family this Summer.

-And if you find yourself on holiday in Kent, and would like some professional family photos please contact me for available dates.
+And if you find yourself on holiday in London or Kent, and would like some professional family photos please contact me for available dates.
 I’d love to help get some relaxed and natural images of you and your family.

 Please check out my family pages on my website below and email me to enquire or book a photoshoot email@example.com